 Q: What is sassafras good for?

 A: Sassafras root contains numerous beneficial components that may help improve immunity and promote body detoxification.

 Q: Is sassafras tea safe?

-A: The safety of sassafras tea has been a topic of debate because of the high amounts of safrole.
-However, moderate use of this tea may be beneficial to people.
-Just make sure that you don’t drink excessive amounts of this tea for long periods of time.
+A: The safety of sassafras tea has been a topic of debate because of the high amounts of safrole in it.
+However, moderate use of this tea may be beneficial to some people.
+Just make sure that you don't drink excessive amounts of it for long periods of time.
 Limit your intake to 2 cups per day for no longer than a month.

 Q: Where can you buy sassafras tea?

 A: You can find sassafras teabags and fresh sassafras root at numerous health stores and online shops.
 Just make sure that you're getting high-quality sassafras root so you can maximize the nutrients that this root contains.

 A: Sassafras tea may be used to help boost the immune system, promote detoxification and increase sweating.
 It is especially beneficial for people who are suffering from colds and the flu to assist the body in fighting off the infection.